Hello, I’m Thorsten and I will be your tour guide today.

 Most-loved thing about travelling?

-Simply to discover things, be it great big building or little details.
+Simply to discover things, be it great big buildings or little architectural details.
 My favourite thing is to walk/drive semi aimlessly around with a rough destination in mind but with the freedom to stray off any planned route.

 Favourite German city and or landmark?